-My home is a small town in the Eastern part of Norway, on the edge of a fjord, with blue mountains on the far horizon.
-As a kid I’d write stories about the mountains, and the lives of people long gone by the fjord.
-Little did I know that these small stories would one day be part of my degree, but I’m so grateful that they were.
-Well, not the actual stories, of course, they were all pretty bad come to think of it, but storytelling in general.
+My home is a small town in the Eastern part of Norway, on the edge of a fjord, with blue mountains on the far (faaar) horizon.
+As a kid I’d write stories about the mountains and the lives of people long gone by the fjord.
+Little did I know that these small stories would one day be part of my first degree and prospective career, but I’m so grateful that they were.
+Well, not the actual early on stories, of course, they were all pretty bad come to think of it, but storytelling in general.
 Writing.

 I really do like writing.
-I know it’s a cliché, but I’m very easily fascinated by people.
+I know it’s a cliché, but I’m really easily fascinated by people.
 There is something magical about how we act and interact with each other, all the things we say in between the lines, the subtle hints in our body language.
-These are the things I enjoy writing about, be it short stories or poetry; the small things that make people people.
+These are the things I enjoy both reading and writing about, be it short stories or poetry; the small things that make people people.